cgruver/okd4-upi-lab-setup/docs/pages/Deploy_KVM_Host.md

 You won't need the keyboard or mouse again, until it's time for another BIOS update...
 Eventually we'll figure out how to push those from the OS too.  ;-)

 The last thing that I've prepared for you is the ability to reinstall your OS.

-Check it out here: [OS Re-install](ReInstall_Bare_Metal.md)
+### Re-Install your NUC host

+__*I have included a very dangerous script in this project.*__  If you follow all of the setup instructions, it will be installed in `/root/bin/rebuildhost.sh` of your host.

+The script is a quick and dirty way to brick your host so that when it reboots, it will force a Network Install.

+The script will destroy your boot partitions and wipe the MBR in the installed SSD drives.

+Destroy boot partitions:

+    umount /boot/efi
+    umount /boot
+    wipefs -a /dev/sda2
+    wipefs -a /dev/sda1

+Wipe MBR:

+    dd if=/dev/zero of=/dev/sda bs=512 count=1
+    dd if=/dev/zero of=/dev/sdb bs=512 count=1

+Reboot:

+    shutdown -r now

+That's it!
+Your host is now a Brick.
+If your PXE environment is set up properly, then in a few minutes you will have a fresh OS install.

+It is now time to deploy an OKD cluster: [Deploy OKD](DeployOKD.md)